agh-glk/fcs/docs/source/manager/management/commands/autoscaling.rst

    .. py:attribute:: server_port

-      The lowest free number of port for new task server.
+      The lowest free number of port for new Task Server.

    .. py:attribute:: crawler_port